LoomSDK/LoomSDK/docs/guides/02_LoomScript/09_store.md

 For easiest development and maintenance you want to use the same application/bundle ID and product IDs on all platforms.
 The Loom Store API is designed for this use case.
 However, it may not be possible to do this (for instance you may have different existing IDs or the store might enforce naming conventions).
 In this case, you can detect the provider name (using `Store.providerName`) and switch to different product IDs depending on the store you're using.
 In the case of different application IDs you might have to modify loom.config before doing final builds.

 Use `adb logcat` or the XCode Organizer to see the system log for your device.
 Because IAP can be painful to debug, we have left lots of debug output in the platofmr code for the Loom Store API, so reviewing the log can give useful insights.

-We found [this thread](https://devforums.apple.com/thread/23344?tstart=0) on the Apple support forums very helpful for debugging our iOS woes.

 Don't be shy about asking for help on the forums, either!